 We launched the Vortex+ with a capacity for 4 pulp products, and a cycle time of just two minutes.
 It continued to feature our unique SmartFlow™ know-how and included our new contact-less technology to minimise cross-infection.

-The first ever disposable female urinal, VernaFem was released to the market and was well-received by healthcare professionals and patients alike.
+VernaFem, an innovative new female urinal, was released to the market and was well-received by healthcare professionals and patients alike.

 Working closely with clinicians in multiple countries, we developed and launched a new ergonomic bedpan and fully disposable support, furthering our commitment to improve standards of patient and staff safety.

 Our detergent-proof Washbowl received the Queen's Award for Enterprise, and the award still proudly hangs on the wall at Vernacare Headquarters in Bolton.